Bad weather caused my car accident! What can I do?

 If you are from Arizona, you know the bad weather that comes from the monsoon season.
 In the past 50 years, dust storms alone caused the third-highest weather-related fatalities.
 Not only is the debris causing lung damage, but it also provides lessened visibility for drivers throughout the state, leading to crashes.

 Dust is not the only cause of a potential car accident due to weather conditions in Arizona, however.
 Monsoon season leads to flash floods, heavy rains, downed trees, and even hail.
-If you are involved in a car accident caused by weather conditions, talk to a Phoenix personal injury lawyer with Hutzler Law, and you may receive compensation for any injury that resulted from the crash.
+If you are involved in a car accident caused by weather conditions, talk to a Phoenix personal injury attorney at Hutzler Law, and you may receive compensation for any injury that resulted from the crash.

 Car Accident Caused By Weather Conditions | Statistics

 Car accidents happen for many reasons in Arizona, but the weather is one of the leading causes.
 According to statistics, over 22% of wrecks in the entire country come from weather concerns.
 That is nearly a quarter of all car accidents, equating to 1.2 million crashes yearly.

 A car accident caused by dust is the leading weather-related concern in Arizona.
 Instances relating to over 45 injuries are in Arizona state history from these storms.
 Other large crashes include: